-Candace Wheeler founded Restoration Ministries in 2003, but has been involved in social justice issues in the United States since 1988.
-She is a Nationally Certified Counselor (NCC), and holds a Master’s in Clinical Mental Health Counseling from Regent University in Virginia Beach, Virginia, and a Post-Master’s Certificate in Spirituality and Trauma from the School of Pastoral Counseling and Spiritual Care at Loyola University, Baltimore, Maryland.
+Candace founded Restoration Ministries in 2003, but has been involved in social justice issues in the United States since 1988.
+She is a Board Certified National Counselor (NCC), and holds a Master’s in Clinical Mental Health Counseling from Regent University in Virginia Beach, Virginia, and a Post-Master’s Certificate in Spirituality and Trauma from the School of Pastoral Counseling and Spiritual Care at Loyola University, Baltimore, Maryland.
 Her impact on the African-American community in the DC Metro Area, and her academic excellence resulted in her winning the Azusa Street full scholarship at Regent during her final year.
-She is a member of Chi Sigma Iota, an international honorary society that values academic and professional excellence in counseling.
-In addition, she holds a Master’s of Public Affairs from Park University in Kansas City, Missouri.
-She has received post-graduate training in dialectical behavior therapy (DBT), eye movement desensitization reprocessing (EMDR), and thought field therapy, all cutting edge treatments for complex trauma.

 Candace has worked in the arenas of anti-pornography, right to life, and ministering to homeless pregnant teens.
 She has served pastorally in Amsterdam’s red light district, in the slums of India, and has worked with anti-trafficking leaders in Vietnam and Haiti.

 Please read my letter to everyone about R1:99, Inc.